material-motion/material-motion/starmap/specifications/properties/README.md

 - A view's opacity.
 - Values for some business logic.

+### Changes to external state

-> Once a property has been created, the only way it will change state is if it is written to.
-This
-> means that if a property represents some external information then it is the responsibility of that
-> information's owner to keep the property synchronized with any external changes.
+Once a property has been created, the only way it will change state is if it is written to.
+This means that if a property represents some external information then it is the responsibility of that information's owner to keep the property synchronized with any external changes.